Meet the Speakers

 Brad Baker

 A sailing and boating professional, Brad has over 50 years on and off the water in a wide range of boating activities.
-He is the Program Supervisor at the Junior Sailing Program at the North Carolina Maritime Museum in Beaufort, NC, and has been the Head Sailing Instructor at both ETYSA & Carolina Mainsheet School of Sailing.
-He is a US Sailing Level 3 Instructor, STEM Certified, USCG Approved Instructor for OUPV and Sailing Endorsement, and completed the International Offshore Safety at Sea Course.
-He is the Head Boating Trainer at Freedom Boat Club and holds a 100-ton USCG Masters License with Towing and Sailing Endorsements.
-Brad is also a National Safe Boating Council Certified Instructor.
+He is the program supervisor at the Junior Sailing Program at the North Carolina Maritime Museum in Beaufort, NC, and has been the head sailing instructor at both ETYSA and Carolina Mainsheet School of Sailing.
+He is a U.S. Sailing Level 3 Instructor, STEM-certified, U.S. Coast Guard-approved instructor for OUPV and sailing endorsement, and completed the International Offshore Safety at Sea course.
+He is the head boating trainer at Freedom Boat Club and holds a 100-ton U.S. Coast Guard Masters License with towing and sailing endorsements.
+Brad is also a National Safe Boating Council Instructor.

 SEI Department Director | American Canoe Association